tzuhuangyen/API-openweather-search/README.md

 # API-openweather-search
+ The application allows users to search for the weather of a specific city and displays the relevant weather information on the screen.
-The code is a JavaScript program that uses the OpenWeatherMap API to retrieve weather data for a specified location and display it on a webpage.
-The program uses the  `fetch`  method to send a GET request to the OpenWeatherMap API with a specified URL that includes the location and API key.
+ The application uses the OpenWeatherMap API to fetch weather data for the searched city.

- Once the response is received, the program uses the  `JSON.parse`  method to convert the response data from a JSON string to a JavaScript object.
-The program then calls the  `displayWeather`  function with the parsed data as an argument.
- The  `displayWeather`  function retrieves specific data from the parsed object, such as the city name, country, weather icon, temperature, humidity, and wind speed.
-The function then uses the  `querySelector`  method to select specific HTML elements on the webpage and set their  `innerText`  property to the corresponding weather data.
- The function also sets the  `src`  property of the weather icon element to the URL of the weather icon from the OpenWeatherMap API.
-The function removes the  `loading`  class from the weather element to display the weather data on the webpage.
-The function also sets the background image of the webpage to a random image from the Unsplash API that matches the city name.
- Overall, the code is a simple implementation of the OpenWeatherMap API that retrieves and displays weather data for a specified location on a webpage.
+ The JavaScript code defines a  `weather`  object with an  `apiKey`  property, which stores the API key to access the OpenWeatherMap API.
+The  `weather`  object also contains two methods:  `fetchWeather()`  and  `displayWeather()` .
+ The  `fetchWeather()`  method takes a city name as an argument and fetches the weather data for that city using the OpenWeatherMap API.
+The fetched data is then passed to the  `displayWeather()`  method.

+ The search functionality is implemented using an event listener on the search button and the search bar.
+When the search button is clicked or the "Enter" key is pressed within the search bar, the  `weather.search()`  method is called, which in turn calls the  `fetchWeather()`  method with the value entered in the search bar.

+ The background image of the page is dynamically updated based on the searched city using the Unsplash API.

+ In summary, this code creates a simple weather application that allows users to search for the weather of a specific city and displays the relevant weather information on the screen.
+The application fetches weather data from the OpenWeatherMap API and dynamically updates the HTML elements and background image based on the searched city.